-Skill Contests and Side Games like skins and closest to the pin are offered at most events.
-Details and specific games are listed on the Tee Times and Pairings page for that event.
+Various Skill Contests and Side Games like gross skins, net skins, low gross score, and closest to the pin are offered at most events.
+Details and specific games are listed on the Tee Times and Pairings page for that event and are not the same for every event.
 These are optional and on top of the tournament entry cost and operated as "cash in - cash out".
-5% of all pots are retained by PGT as administrative fees.
+Some side games pay out cash and/or prizes.
+Any skin is the lowest score relative to par and only won with a score of par or better on a hole.
+5% of all pots are retained by PGT as part of administrative fees.

 Players may elect Tourist entry which entitles them to a tee time and pairing but no tournament entry or payout.
 They are eligible and can pay for side games and skill contests provided their GHIN is active.
 Entry fee is reduced because they are not paying into the tournament prize purse.
 Entry fee consists of the green fee and administrative fee.
 Players must declare Tourist status at time of online registration by stating it in the special request section or contacting PGT immediately.